-"Departmental log sheet" policy.
-The main topic of the "log sheets" is that officers must have "at least two traffic stops per shift, with at least two enforcement actions per week."
-"Enforcement actions" were kept out of writing but were defined as a ticket, arrest or misdemeanor citation.
+"Departmental Log Sheet Policy."
+The main topic of the "log sheets" is that officers must have at least two traffic stops per shift, with at least five "enforcement actions" (ticket or arrest) per pay period.

 POLICE DEPARTMENT

 SUBJECT: Departmental Log Sheets